List of The Shield characters: Tina Hanlon

-In the Season 6 episode, "Back to One", Dutch felt envy as Tina admired out Strike Team member Ronnie Gardocki while on a meth case bust.
+In the Season 6 episode, "Back to One", Dutch felt envy as Tina admired Strike Team member Ronnie Gardocki while on a meth case bust.
 Later in the episode, while Dutch and Tina were driving to Dutch's house to examine his archive of investigations, Dutch suggested ordering Chinese food and opening a bottle of wine.
 Tina, bewildered, asked, "Is this a date?"
 Dutch nervously responded with "Do you want it to be?"

 Shortly after, Tina transferred out of the Farmington precinct to take part in the department's recruitment campaign.
 Tina returned to the barn a few weeks later.
 To Dutch's surprise she soon took a liking to Strike Team Leader Kevin Hiatt.
 Billings, angry with Dutch for his continued blackmail of Billings's vending machines opportunity, arranged for Tina and Hiatt to meet at Tina's place and for Dutch to "accidentally" walk in on them.
 The end result was Tina having sex with Hiatt, while Dutch watched through the window.
 The shock of the meeting results in Dutch finally acknowledging that Tina is essentially lost to him and ending his infatuation with her.

 Later, while discussing the incident with Danny, Tina described her encounter with Hiatt as "a big mistake."
 Speaking of Dutch, she said, "He had a chance, he just never took it."
 When Dutch approached her, she looked ashamed and told him she never wanted to hurt him.
 But Dutch responded in a fatherly way, telling her that she had nothing to apologize for.
 As Dutch walked away, Tina's eyes followed him longingly as he walked towards Danny.

 She is last seen at The Barn with Julien and other officers celebrating her one year of graduating from police academy and starting her police career, until they are interrupted by a police call and go back to work.